By Erin Gloeckner

 Risks That Threaten Valiant Volunteerism

 - Improper Classification: According to the U.S. Department of Labor, a volunteer is an individual who donates their time and services, “…usually on a part-time basis, for public service, religious or humanitarian objectives… without contemplation of pay.”
 Employee and volunteer roles should be distinct in order to protect your nonprofit from legal and financial risk.
 If a volunteer is able to prove they were improperly classified, your nonprofit could face a fine plus liability for taxes and back wages for the individual employee.
-Worker classification is a complex topic–in the upcoming webinar I’ll discuss the difference between a ‘volunteer’ and an ’employee,’ as well as related topics such as: giving appropriate gifts to volunteers and whether you can offer stipends to paid or unpaid interns.
-You can read a few tips on these topics in a Risk eNews article I wrote last October: The Frankenstein Effect.
+Worker classification is a complex topic–in an NRMC webinar, I discuss the difference between a ‘volunteer’ and an ’employee,’ as well as related topics such as: giving appropriate gifts to volunteers and whether you can offer stipends to paid or unpaid interns.
+You can read a few tips on these topics in prior Risk eNews article: The Frankenstein Effect.

 - Mixed Messages: Don’t send mixed messages about the distinction between paid and unpaid roles at your nonprofit by requiring employees to volunteer.
 As described under “improper classification” above, a volunteer is someone who contributes their services without contemplation of pay.
 When you require employees to volunteer, you’re devaluing every hour of paid service, by increasing the workday without paying a fair wage.
 Paid employees at your nonprofit may volunteer for distinctly different volunteer roles, but only if service is truly on a volunteer basis, and without penalty, should the employee decline to volunteer.
 It is never appropriate to ask or expect any paid staff member to work “volunteer” hours doing the same work they perform as a salaried or hourly employee.